-Vitamin B is important in carrying out the complex chemical processes that happen in the cells of our body.
+Vitamin B is important in carrying out the many complex chemical processes that take place in the cells of our body.

 The B vitamins are composed of eight distinct vitamins with their unique roles and functions collectively called the vitamin B complex.

 Here are the different B vitamins and the important roles that B vitamins do to our body:

 Vitamin B1 or thiamine